Mathématique: Chapter 55

 Jackson’s beyond hired or fired, Young had the urge to say.
 Jackson is this place.
 The concrete of it was poured around the frame of the guy’s bones.
 But that wasn’t true.
 Cheyenne Mountain had existed, had housed an arsenal, long before it had housed Jackson’s stargate.

 Jackson can’t be stripped of his power because it comes from who he is, Young wanted to say.
-But years ago they had locked Jackson up in a place down the road, and the man still wouldn’t talk about it, when he’d talk about everything else—about his body being stolen, about the way he’d failed to kill his wife, about the way he'd brought the Goa'uld down on humanity, the Ori—and Mackenzie had looked away when Young had asked him about it, had said, “It was a mistake, Colonel, the worst mistake I’ve ever made, and it won’t just be me who’s never free of it.”
+But years ago they’d locked Jackson up in the Psychiatric wing of CS General, and the man still wouldn’t talk about it, when he’d talk about everything else—about his body being stolen, about the way he’d failed to free his wife, about the way he’d brought the Goa’uld down on humanity, the way he’d brought the Ori down on humanity.
+MacKenzie had looked away when Young had asked him about it, had said, “It was a mistake, Colonel, the worst mistake I’ve ever made, and it won’t just be me who’s never free of it.”

 “He’d get into too much trouble if he were fired,” Young said, after a long pause.